Growing a National Membership Organization

 Our work was to triage the multiple issues affecting the organization and start producing results immediately.
 This organization does not have staff and the board of directors is responsible for the day-to-day operations.

-Despite the global shock and many of the medical professionals in the organization becoming front-line responders to the COVID-19 pandemic, the organization grew.
+We began our marketing work on January 1, 2020.
+Within 3 months, COVID-19 hit.
+Despite the global shock and many medical professionals in the organization becoming front-line responders to the pandemic, the organization grew: 20% increase in memberships, 2 new sponsors, and a 13% increase in monthly revenue.

 What We Did

-• Customized 360 Degree Marketing Package:
+2020 to Current – Customized 360 Degree Marketing Package:

-• Membership Management Software Integration
+• Website Redesign with Membership Management Software Integration

-• 2-3 blog articles per month
+• Two to three blog articles per month

-• Email Marketing
+• Email Marketing (2x month)

-• Webinar Re-Design and Management
+• Webinar Design and Management

 • Google Ads-creation and management